On-Device Inference versus Wireless Streaming: Energy-Efficient Multi-Modal Deep Learning for Wearable Cardiovascular Patches: Discussion

 \section{Discussion}

-This work provides a proof-of-concept demonstrating the feasibility of applying end-to-end, multi-modal DL models on resource-constrained medical edge devices for cardiovascular monitoring.
-We present quantitative evidence showing that local processing using an NPU coupled with a lightweight CNN model can be more energy-efficient than constant data transmission.
-Furthermore, we demonstrate that competitive classification accuracy can be maintained despite significant reductions in model size and input signal resolution.
+This work provides a proof of concept demonstrating the feasibility of running an end-to-end, multi-modal DL model on resource-constrained medical edge devices for cardiovascular monitoring.
+We present quantitative evidence that local processing on an NPU with a lightweight CNN can be more energy efficient than constant data transmission over BLE.
+We also show that competitive classification accuracy can be retained despite an aggressive reduction in model size and input signal resolution.
+From a pervasive and mobile computing perspective, this shifts the system's energy bottleneck from the radio to computation and shows that an always-on wearable device can be made largely self-sufficient by keeping inference and the raw signal on the device.